Inner Outer Nature – Part 2: Silent Nature Retreat (Open to All)

 - Single Room

-- Semi-Private Nook (single) see registration page for details
+- Semi-Private Nook (single) see more details on registration page

-- Double Room (2 single beds; for couples or friends registering together only).
+- Double Room (2 single beds; for couples or people that register together only).
 Note: the price is for 2 people.

 - Double Room (1 double bed; for couples only).
 Note: the price is for 2 people